bartbartelds/obsidian-writing/20240419 NotQuiteWrite.md

 new arrival comes to town
-hospitality is given but has to be repaid - you've been chosen new arrival is picked in proceeding, to be sacrificed to swamp monster new arrival is revealed to be a lady in white and is reunited with gray man town stands in prosperity for 100 years before being destroyed by a flash flood.
+hospitality is given but has to be repaid - you've been chosen new arrival is picked in proceeding, to be sacrificed to gray man/swamp monster new arrival is revealed to be a lady in white seeking to be reunited with gray man/swamp monster town stands in prosperity for 100 years before being destroyed by a flash flood.